 An ILO and Indigenous Navigator’s report demonstrates that indigenous peoples face significant obstacles in performing their traditional occupations and accessing decent work opportunities, education, and social protection, a situation that is being aggravated by the COVID-19 pandemic.
 Get to know more about this through data.

 At least 40% of the 7,000 languages used worldwide are at some level of endangerment.
 Indigenous languages are particularly vulnerable because many of them are not taught at school or used in the public sphere.
-Next year, we will start another important milestone to advocate for indigenous cultures: the Decade of Indigenous Languages (2022 – 2032).
+This year, we start another important milestone to advocate for indigenous cultures: the Decade of Indigenous Languages (2022 – 2032).

 International days and weeks are occasions to educate the public on issues of concern, to mobilize political will and resources to address global problems, and to celebrate and reinforce achievements of humanity.
 The existence of international days predates the establishment of the United Nations, but the UN has embraced them as a powerful advocacy tool.
 We also mark other UN observances.